kbparagua/paloma/README.md

 ## Controllers

-Controllers are just classes that handles responses from Rails Controllers.
+Controllers are just classes that handle requests made by Rails Controllers.
 Each Rails Controller's action will be mapped to a specific Paloma Controller's action.

 ### Creating a Controller